pingcap/docs/tidb-cloud/import-csv-files.md

 - Method 1: In TiDB Cloud, create the target databases and tables for your source data.

-- Method 2: In the Amazon S3 or GCS directory where the CSV files are located, create the target table schema files for your source data.
+- Method 2: In the Amazon S3 or GCS directory where the CSV files are located, create the target table schema files for your source data as follows:

     1. Create database schema files for your source data.